 - Bacteria migrating in to the defects, fissures and cracks in the white line (too much moisture and sand grains drawn into the hoof)

 Note: Horses that have been shod and then go barefoot tend to have an increased chance of developing a hoof abscess until the hoof becomes stronger.

 Diagnosing Hoof Abscess

 It is a good idea to familiarize yourself with your horse’s hooves.
 If your horse’s foot is warmer than normal to the touch, or if the pulse is stronger, the cause could be an abscess inside the hoof.
-This self-check can alert you to problems and if you find your horse shifting uncomfortably from foot to foot, call your veterinarian immediately.
+This self-check can alert you to problems and if you find your horse shifting uncomfortably from foot to foot or suddenly becoming completely lame.